mananex/django-todo-app/README.md

 ### Installation
 Before installing dependences, download and install Python 3.x.x. [from official site](https://www.python.org/).
 I'm using `Python 3.11.7`. **Installation instructions will be for Windows OS only**.

+Launch command line (cmd) and start executing the following commands.

 #### 1. Create a virtual environment, go there and clone this repository.
 ```
 python -m venv myToDoAppVenv